hanymorcos/hanymorcos/README.md

 - 👋 Hi, I’m @hanymorcos
-- 👀 I’m interested in New Technology
+- 👀 I’m interested in New Technology.
-- 🌱 I’m currently learning Siddhi
+- 🌱 I’m currently learning Siddhi.
+Siddhi is a great event processing framework.
-- 💞️ I’m looking to collaborate on making money.
+- 💞️ I’m looking to collaborate on making cool website that provide rich function to different user base.
 - 📫 How to reach me hanymorcos@live.com

 <!---